Mythology is language and language is Mythology

 The Language of Tolkien’s Secret Vice – 20th and 21st Century

 - Adams, pp. 111-184

 - Selections from Peterson

 - Conlang website

-A Secret Vice, edited by Andrew Higgins and Dimitra Fimi, will be released April 7, 2016, in the U.S. A follow-up session featuring discussion with Higgins and Fimi will be scheduled for after the book comes out.
+A Secret Vice, edited by Andrew Higgins and Dimitra Fimi, was released April 7, 2016, in the U.S. This bonus follow-up session features discussion with Higgins and Fimi upon the book’s publication.

 - In the Land of Invented Languages – Arika Okrent

 - From Elvish to Klingon: Exploring Invented Languages – Michael Adams